lolrenx/lolrenx/README.md

-- 👋 Hi, I’m @lolrenx, I'm a data scientist.
+- 👋 Hi, I’m Laurent, I'm a data scientist.
 - 👀 I’m interested in machine learning, data analysis and web development.
 - 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on new js projects
+- 💞️ I’m looking to collaborate on new django projects
 - 📫 Reach me on Github !

 <!---